 Here are some of the main exterior components you should be sure to check out when viewing a house:

-- Roof: This is a big one, as a new roof can cost $5,000 – $15,000 or more.
+- Roof: This is a big one, as a new roof can cost $5,000 to $15,000 or more.
 Be sure to give the roof (or what you can see of it) a once-over, looking for any signs of damage.
 You may also want to ask how old the roof is, although you don’t necessarily need to be turned off by an older roof.
-A well-maintained, sturdy roof can last several decades, depending on the type of roof materials used.
+A well-maintained, sturdy one can last several decades, depending on the type of roof materials used.
 You may even get a discount on your homeowners insurance if your new house has a roof with special shingles that are designed for harsh weather.

 - Foundation: Foundation problems can cause a lot of heartache in the form of thousands to tens of thousands of dollars to repair.
 To spot a bad foundation, keep an eye out for cracks in the walls (particularly those around doorways or windows).
 Doors and windows that stick or jam are another warning sign.
 Ultimately, you’ll want to get a professional to sign off on the state of the home’s foundation.

 - Siding: Check out the exterior walls for any obvious signs of damage or disrepair, including peeling paint, rotting wood, cracks or other signs of decay.